 1957, May (Siena campanile) pencil, pen and wash on paper 53 x 42cm

 June 1961 (green goblet and blue square) oil and pencil on board 78 x 78cm

 Nov 62 (Botsika) oil and pencil on carved board 49 x 42 m

 May 1955 (green chisel) oil and pencil on canvas 61 x 61cm

 the marble relief at Sutton Place, Surrey 1982 white marble 488 x 976cm

-Felicitas Vogler Casa della Rocca, view of terrace and living rooms from top floor 1986
+Felicitas Vogler Casa della Rocca, view of terrace and living room from top floor 1986

 Felicitas Vogler Ben Nicholson in his studio at Casa della Rocca 1964